chnm/mv-django/README.md

 - **Person**: Individuals involved in cases (victims, perpetrators, witnesses, court officials)
 - **Event**: Ceremonial or social events connected to crimes (feast days, weddings, etc.)
 - **Weapon**: Categorized inventory of weapons used in violent acts
-- **Location**: Geographic entities with historical and modern place names
+- **City**: Towns and cities with general coordinates and administrative information
+- **Location**: Specific places within cities, including category of space and detailed descriptions

 ## Installation